fruityloops1/LibHakkun/README.md

 * Python 3.10, `pyelftools`, `mmh`, and `lz4` packages
 * [switch-tools](https://github.com/switchbrew/switch-tools) bin path in `SWITCHTOOLS` env variable, or devkitPro distribution of switch-tools
 #### Compile stdlibs and sail

+This part can be skipped, since these scripts are ran automatically when needed.

 You can either use a prepackaged stdlib, or compile one yourself (pass 'aarch32' as argument to either of the scripts if using 32-bit):
 ##### Using prepackaged stdlib